 The school also offers combined degrees, including options for a PhD, JD, MBA, MBE, MSCE, MTR, MPH, and MSHP.
 Penn Med also has a separate Biomedical Graduate Studies program.
 This program includes seven graduate programs, including ones that focus on cancer biology, gene therapy, and immunology.
 This degree usually takes about five years to complete, and all students receive a stipend and full fellowship.

 The Perelman School of Medicine has many opportunities for students to explore outside of the classroom.
 There are more than 50 institutes and research programs on campus.
-Individuals can participate in any of the 100 student organizations (ranging from the Prison Health Interest Group to a Spanish language immersion program in Mexico).
+Individuals can participate in any of the over 70 student organizations (ranging from the Prison Health Interest Group to a Spanish language immersion program in Mexico).
 Many Penn Med students also take part in running free health clinics or AIDS awareness groups.
 The school offers a comprehensive curriculum and multiple chances for students to get hands-on training in nearby hospitals.